At Our Lady of the Rosary, we pride ourselves on our Gospel values, and these are at the heart of everything we do.

 Due to the current national coronavirus situation and Government advice to stay at home where possible we are able to access online and emailed appeal forms but have limited access to post.

-The Department for Education has issued new guidance in relation to school admission appeals which took effect on 24 April 2020.
+The Department for Education has issued new guidance in relation to school admission appeals.
 In line with this and in conjunction with SCC Legal Team it has been agreed that school appeals will be run as audio appeals using a conference call system.
 The exception to this is for multiple appeals for the same school and same year group where stage 1 will be heard on paper and stage 2 by audio.
 This is considered to be the fairest and most consistent way forward ensuring majority of appellants can participate.
 We are in discussions with schools to establish which schools are able to this and will be in touch with appellants once details and dates are agreed with schools.

 Applications for In-Year admissions are made directly to the school.
 Demand for places is high and we may not be able to accommodate your request.

 If you wish to apply for your child to join Years Reception to Year 6, will need to complete an application and complete the school's Supplementary Information Form with supporting documents and return these to the school.

 We will aim to respond to an in-year application within 10 school days and no longer than 15 school days.